Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Dark Templar's/Shadow Guard's Shadow Fury had no range indicator.
 - Added visual effect to Dark Pylon's Recall ability.
 - Fixed an issue where Dark Archons would try to path around Force Fields they could shatter.
+- Fixed an issue where targets immune to Black Hole's stun would not have their armor negated.

 yeah.